 Utilize your breaks

-Taking breaks during your shift is essential to de-stress and re-energize for the rest of the day, especially your lunch break.
+Taking breaks during your shift is essential to de-stress and re-energize for the rest of the day, especially during your lunch break.
 It can be tempting to eat your lunch quickly so you can get back to work or even eat at your desk while you work, but humans need breaks from strenuous tasks.
 According to research done by Tork, employees who take lunch breaks are more likely to be satisfied with their jobs.
-Even taking short breaks throughout the day to stretch or snack can have a positive impact on your mental health.
+Even taking short breaks throughout the day to stretch or snack can positively impact your mental health.
 If you are someone who tends to forget to eat or take breaks, schedule your break reminders on a digital calendar.

 Manage your perfectionism